Maeva2408/DE1_term_project/README.md

 I create my ERR Diagram :
 ![picture alt](https://github.com/Maeva2408/DE1_term_project/blob/main/ERR_Diagram_kills_data.png "ERR Diagram - Police Killing in US in 201")

-I can see that State will be a easy way to join the threes table together.
+I can see that State will be a easy way to join the three tables together.

 ## Analytics